kellytgold/examples/formulas/how-to-use-bulk-within-a-formula/README.md

 Flowcharts describing the formulas can be found [here](Flowchart-BulkStep1.html) and [here](Flowchart-BulkStep2.html).

-For more information on how to use Cloud Elements, see our [developer portal](https://developers.cloud-elements.com) or our [support page](https://support.cloud-elements.com/hc/en-us).
+For more information on how to use Cloud Elements, see our [help center](https://docs.cloud-elements.com) or our [support page](https://support.cloud-elements.com/hc/en-us).

-For support, contact us at [dev-experience@cloud-elements.com](mailto:dev-experience@cloud-elements.com).